GaloisInc/jolt/zklean-extractor/README.md

 ZKLean Extractor
 ----------------

-This program extracts a representation of the MLEs and constraints for each `JoltInstruction` and `LassoSubtable` suitable for the ZkLean library.
+This program extracts a Lean4 representation of the Jolt frontend suitable for the ZkLean library.
+The R1CS constraints and instruction lookups are all taken automatically from the Jolt codebase, so any changes will be reflected in the Lean code.

 Running
 =======